jphandrigan/exposedsurface/README.md

 The program uses data (capacity, tank specification, and exposed surface) from actual tanks.
 The data was collected from different tank manufacturers situated across Canada and the USA.

-The estimator isn't perfect, but it should give you ballpark estimates of exposed surface area.
+The estimator isn't perfect, but it should give you a fairly accurate value for exposed surface area.

 You'll need a couple of additional python libraries installed:
 - matplotlib